Alexander Milne (civil servant)

-Alexander Milne CB (fl 1818, died 1850) was a British civil servant who worked as a Commissioner of Woods and Forests for many years.
+Alexander Milne CB (fl 1818, died 3 April 1861) was a British civil servant who worked as a Commissioner of Woods and Forests for many years.

+Born in Rhynie, Aberdeenshire, on 14 July 1779, son of Rev James Milne, Minister of Rhynie and his wife Jane/Jean Milne.
 Milne first became a commissioner on 14 August 1834 when William IV appointed him a "Commissioner of His Majesty's Woods, Forests, Land Revenues, and Buildings".
 The Commission was a three-man body which managed the public and commercial functions of Crown land in Britain.
 The Commission was composed of a First Commissioner, who headed the body, and two co-commissioners.
 Throughout his career with the commission, which ran from 1834 until his death in 1850, Milne served as a co-commissioner.
 On his first commission Milne worked with Sir John Hobhouse, the First Commissioner, and Sir Benjamin Charles Stephenson.
 Milne was reappointed to the commission, which had changed its remit to "Woods, Forests, Land Revenues, Works, and Public Buildings", by the King on 23 December 1834.
 Stephenson remained on the commission but Lord Granville Somerset was appointed as the new First Commissioner.

 Milne and Stephenson reappointed once more on 28 April 1835, with Viscount Duncannon serving as First Commissioner.
 This composition was retained until 14 June 1839 when Charles Alexander Gore was appointed by Queen Victoria to replace Stephenson.
 The Commission's title was changed to the "Commission of Woods, Forests, Land Revenues, Works, and Buildings", the last time it would change during Milne's life.
 Milne and Gore were reappointed on 16 September 1841 with the Earl of Lincoln replacing Duncannon at the head.
 Milne and Gore were once again reappointed on 2 March 1846 with Viscount Canning as First Commissioner.
 Milne was appointed to the Commission for the last time on 7 July 1846, with Gore returning as a co-commissioner and Viscount Morpeth as First Commissioner.